isomerpages/moe-ganengsengsch/resources/announcements/_posts/2015-04-01-post-Monday 6 April Curriculum.md

 ---
 A reminder to all Gessians.
 There will be curriculum redistribution on this Monday 6 April.
 Students are to report to school by 7.15 am and to bring their materials prepared for Friday’s curriculum (from 0745-1245) and Monday’s curriculum (from 1245 onward) on this day.

-0715: Report to school
+0715: Report to school<br>
-0745-1245: Curriculum follows Friday’s timetable
+0745-1245: Curriculum follows Friday’s timetable<br>
-1245 onward: Curriculum follows Monday’s timetable
+1245 onward: Curriculum follows Monday’s timetable<br>